 3. Create An Attractive Pricing Structure

+The ultimate question always boils down to “how much to charge for prints?”.
 A great marketing tool is to create an attractive photography pricing guide structure.

 Professional wedding photographers often have one of these so clients can select the services they want on their big day.